Pontiac straight-6 engine: 230

 A single overhead camshaft (SOHC) design was introduced by Pontiac in the 1966 model year as the standard engine in the Tempest.
 Offered also in 1967, the 230 CID OHC 6 shared internal dimensions with the overhead valve Chevrolet straight-6 engine it was based on, but had unique cast iron block and head castings.
 Only the large cam carrier/valve cover was aluminum.
-It used jackshaft (outside of the block) for oil pump and distributor drive.
+It used a jackshaft (outside of the block) for oil pump and distributor drive.
 The jackshaft was driven by the fiberglass reinforced timing belt.
 It was offered with a single one barrel carburetor, rated at 165 hp.
 A W53 Sprint version for the Firebird produced up to 215 hp.

 Considered advanced by Detroit engineering standards at the time, the Pontiac OHC 6 followed the Jeep Tornado I6 as the second post-World War II domestic-developed and mass-produced overhead cam automobile engine.

 The Pontiac's single camshaft was supported by journals within the aluminum valve cover; no separate bearing shells were used.
 The cam was driven by a noise-reducing fiberglass-reinforced cogged rubber belt instead of the usual metal chain or gears.
 Valves were opened with finger followers (centered under the cam) that pivoted at one end on stationary hydraulic adjusters.
 The oil pump, distributor, and fuel pump were driven by an external jackshaft powered by a rubber timing belt nestled within an aluminum housing bolted to the right side of the block.
 The head had a single port face with both exhaust and intake valves on the left side and valve stems strongly tilted towards the left.
 This engine was used in the 1966-67 Tempest and Le Mans and 1967 Firebird.

 An optional high-performance Sprint version featured high-compression pistons, hotter cam, dual valve springs, split/dual exhaust manifold, stronger coil, and the then new Rochester Quadrajet carburetor. rated at 207 hp.
 Power was increased to 215 hp in 1967.

 Like other Pontiac engines of the era, the OHC 6 was not available in Canada with the exception of the Sprint version of the Firebird.
 Canadian-market Pontiac automobiles were equipped with the Chevrolet OHV six.

 250

 The OHC 230 CID was enlarged to 250 CID for 1968 to 1969.
-The base engine produced 175 hp while the Sprint versions were rated up to 215 hp with automatic transmissions.
+The base engine produced 175 hp while the 4 bbl Quadrajet Sprint versions were rated up to 215 hp with automatic transmissions.
 The versions with a manual transmission received a hotter camshaft that boosted ratings to 230 hp.